1. Practice good personal hygiene

 Keep communicating regularly about what the team needs to do to keep those hygiene practices up.

 Make a set of COVID-19 rules for all people on farm.
 Agree them.
 Stick to them.
 Print them out where staff will see them.

 5. Dairy farming is an essential business

-For those under COVID-19 Alert Level 4 you and all your staff are able to continue working whether people live on farm or off farm.
-The exceptions to this are if people have tested positive to COVID-19, or are required to be in self isolation.
+Under the COVID-19 Protection Framework, staff are able to continue working whether people live on-farm or off-farm.
+The exceptions to this are if people have tested positive to COVID-19, or are required to be in self-isolation.

 When you and your staff travel to and from work, ensure you carry the following at all times: